ThaisRobba/invrse/_posts/2014-12-10-create-menu-phaser.md

 };
 {% endhighlight %}

 This will break though, because we need to pass the cursor keys and the buttons object for the arrow.move function.
-We can add keyboard interation by adding the following line to menu.js' create function:
+We can add keyboard interaction by adding the following line to menu.js' create function:

 {% highlight javascript %}
 this.cursors = game.input.keyboard.createCursorKeys();